SCIM Access

 First of all, retrieve a valid short-lived access token for your user that has the ACCOUNTADMIN or SUPERADMIN role.
 See Technical User on how you can use an API token to do so.

 You can then create a long-lived bearer token by calling the respective REST endpoint with that short-lived access token.
 Make sure to include a description and a scope.
+Workspace ID can be found in the API Tokens tab of the Administration section of your workspace.

 curl --request POST \

---url https://app.leanix.net/services/mtm/v1/longlivedBearerTokens \
+--url https://{SUBDOMAIN}.leanix.net/services/mtm/v1/longlivedBearerTokens \

 --header 'Authorization: Bearer eyJhbGciOiJSUzI1NiJ9.eyJz [...] ssqaPSA' \